danielneis/moodle-report-rolescapabilities/README.txt

 PRE-REQUISITES
 ==============

-This report is made to work on Moodle 2.2.x
+This report is made to work on Moodle 2.x (currently 2.6.x)

-QUICK INSTALL
+INSTALL
 =============

-1) move this directory into moodle/report/
-2) access your moodle as admnistrator
-3) follow instructions
+1) Make sure you have all the required versions.
+2) Download and unpack the module.
+3) Place the folder (eg "myreport") in the "report" subdirectory.
+4) Visit http://yoursite.com/admin to finish the installation
-4) the report will be available at Settings block > Site administration > Reports > Roles's capabilities
+5) the report will be available at Settings Block > Site administration > Reports > Roles' Capabilities

 CONTACT
 =======

+Create a new issue at Moodle's Tracker (https://tracker.moodle.org/browse/CONTRIB/component/10595) or
-file an issue on github (https://github.com/danielneis/moodle-adminreport-rolescapabilities) or send and email to danielneis@gmail.com
+Send an email to danielneis@gmail.com

 TODO
 ====

 * Fix the names of the roles on top of the page when scroll down

 --

-Thanks for using!!!
+Thank you for using!!!

 Daniel Neis Araujo